What is the course about?

 It is useful to have access to a Mac with Logic X software outside class to work on your project between sessions.
 If you have an earlier verion of Logic at home, you will be able to work on your projects in the Mac lab, but you will need to export them as a .wav file if you wish to continue working on them on an earlier version of Logic.

 Are there any other costs?
 Is there anything I need to bring?

 Memory stick/storage device for saving work, notepad and pen.

 When I've finished, what course can I do next?

 - develop your skills in Mixing, music production and mastering further

 - get into live electronics through Ableton Live, Sonic Arts, Max/MSP or Arduino workshops

-- develop specialist skills through Vocal Recording Techniques or Music for film, TV and animation
+- develop specialist skills through courses such as Vocal Recording Techniques, Sampling, beat-making and synth programming

 - learn how to market your music through Music business skills, Promoting your music online, or Make a website: WordPress for musicians.

 Go to the Music Technology and Digital Audio Production page to see the full range of courses.
 For advice email the music office or phone us on (020) 7492 2630